gflohr/esgettext/packages/esgettext-runtime/README.md

 What is happening here?

-First you set the locale (resp. language) to the desired value.
+First, you set the locale (resp. language) to the desired value.
 Here we choose "fr" for French.

 _FIXME!
 Use the static method [`userLocales()`](https://gflohr.github.io/esgettext/packages/esgettext-runtime/api-docs/classes/textdomain.html#userlocales) for that purpose!_